Last Updated: October 10, 2020

 So far, I’ve tracked down just over 30 Canadian Dad Bloggers (aka “Daddy Bloggers”, or my personal favourite, “Father Bloggers”).
 30. Thirty’s a mid-scale blogger event in Toronto.
 It’s an average attendee number at a popular Twitter chat.
 Thirty’s a group, but it’s shockingly small for the size of a niche that spans a nation!

 A quick look at the 2011 Canadian census would have us expect 2,054,645 fathers across Canada, yet 99.99853989% of them are oddly silent with their stories.

 Where are the fathers?
 If they’re not sharing their stories online, where are they sharing them?

 While I’ve yet to solve this mystery, what I can tell you is that Canadian Dad Bloggers have started getting the word out.
-Listed below are the small battalion of bloggers we’ve assembled thus far with an idea of their reach across the Internet to show they’re no slouches.
-I encourage you to reach out and get to know them — with kids of varying ages and living in very different locations across the nation, they’ve all got very different stories to tell, sharing them in different ways.
+Just below are the small battalion of bloggers I’ve found so far with an idea of their reach to show that they’re no slouches.
+I encourage you to reach out and get to know them — with kids of varying ages and living in very different locations across the nation; they’ve all got very different stories to tell, sharing them in different ways.

 Check it out!

 |Art of Dad||Jason Thompson||Toronto, ON|